 Don't take my word for anything . . . please remember. - Yogananda, (in Dietz 1998, "Master's Teachings")

-Do not stoop below what you are, by romantic drivel that hardly holds water.
+As simple as that . . .
+And do not stoop below what you are by romantic drivel that hardly holds water.

 Invincible Lion of the Self

-A cub of the Divine Lion, somehow I found myself confined . . .
+A cub of the Divine Lion, . . .

-The post mortem edited Yogananda outpouring looks a lot like the Indian fable about a lion cub that was reared among sheep and thus became docile until another lion smelt it.
-Assert: "A fable is a fable is a fable" until you are pleased.
+1. The source is a fable.
+The post mortem edited Yogananda outpouring looks a lot like the Indian fable about a lion cub that was raised among sheep and thus became docile until another lion smelt it.

-Yogananda said she came to his meetings on request of her husband who asked that she be cured of sleepwalking.
-When the "cure" is not better than the disease, beware - Yogananda told he wanted Americans to improve and get more self-assertive.
-Then he should have told the woman the truth: that he was not an animal, and that she was a woman.
-That helps proper assertiveness too.
+When the "cure" is not better than the disease, beware - Yogananda told he wanted Americans to improve.
+Then he could have told the woman that he himself was not an animal and that she was a woman - not born of a lion either.
+Not to lose one's sense of proportions may help proper assertiveness too.
 [More]

 The idea of individuation is held by notable psychologists like Carl G. Jung, who in turn inspired Abraham Maslow.
 Carl R. Rogers keeps a similar goal for good development, and refers to the fully functioning person.